TryGhost/docs/content/concepts/pages.md

 ---
-title: "What is Ghost"
+title: "Pages"
 cover: "https://unsplash.it/400/300/?random?BoldMage"
-next: "/setup/ghost-pro/"
+next: "/concepts/authors/"
+template:
 tags:
-    - setup
+    - concepts
 ---

-# This is a first heading

 ## This is the second heading